raspberrypilearning/getting-started-with-minecraft-pi/README.md

 	mc.postToChat(posTemplate.format(pos.x, pos.y, pos.z))
 	```

-	The command getPos, short for get position will locate the co-ordinates of your player in Minecraft.
+	The command ```getPos```, (get position) will locate the co-ordinates of your player in Minecraft.
 This information will then be displayed in the chat window in Minecraft.

 4. Save your program.
 If you are using nano press `CTRL+X`, then `Y`, and `Enter`.